What Is Fracking?

 Did You Know?

 It is banned in Luxembourg, France, Bulgaria and Germany and such moratoria are already in place in many areas in the USA, including New York State, New Jersey and Vermont.
+Scotland has voted against it and Wales will soon follow.

 Where Is It Happening?